-If you give us your proxy, you may change or revoke it at any time before the annual meeting.
+If you give us your proxy, you may change or revoke it at any time before the Annual Meeting.
 You may change or revoke your proxy in any one of the following ways:

-- if you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - · by re-voting on the internet as instructed above; - by notifying The ONE Group Hospitality, Inc.'s Secretary in writing before the annual meeting that you have revoked your proxy; or - by attending the annual meeting in person and voting in person.
-Attending the annual meeting in person will not in and of itself revoke a previously submitted proxy.
-You must specifically request at the annual meeting that it be revoked.
+- if you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - by re-voting on the internet as instructed above; - by notifying the Company's Secretary in writing before the Annual Meeting that you have revoked your proxy; or - by attending the Annual Meeting in person and voting in person.
+Attending the Annual Meeting in person will not in and of itself revoke a previously submitted proxy.
+You must specifically request at the Annual Meeting that it be revoked.